raulgd/medi_java/README.md

 For the web framework it uses Bootstrap with the material design theme from fezvrasta.

 For the forms validation it uses the 1000hz bootstrap validator library.

+For performant material design animation it uses Velocity.js